RoboJackets/robocup-software/docs/source/tutorial.rst

 See "Getting Started".
-That page will assume you have the Command-Line Basics from above, as well as a working knowledge of Git (which you can get either `online <https://rogerdudler.github.io/git-guide/>`_ or from the Contributing page).
+That page will assume you have the Command-Line Basics from above, as well as a working knowledge of Git (which you can get either `online <https://rogerdudler.github.io/git-guide/>`_ or from the "Contributing" page).

 2. GitHub Basics
 ----------------

-Now that you have everything installed, understand basic command-line usage, and have seen git before, let's get started using GitHub.
+Now that you have everything installed and understand the basics of the command-line and git, let's get started using GitHub.

 ..
 Note::